idiomaticrefactoring/DeIdiom/README.md

 	4). data/survey/:

-	    The notes documentation, all questions, and answers of 27 questions of Section 4.2 (Refactoring Usefulness).
+	    The notes documentation, all questions, and answers of 20 participants of Section 4.2 (Refactoring Usefulness).